eehah5ru/workhardplay-pw-website/en/2020/instructions/daria-iuriichuk-letterscore-for-getting-to-know-each-other.md

 ---
 order: 1
-title: "letter/score for getting to know each other"
+title: "Letter/score for getting to know each other"
 participantId: "daria-iuriichuk"
 performerNeeds: "e-mail"
-placeAndTime: ": No"
-duration: "once a week  "
+duration: "once a week"
 coverCaption: "wish you were here"
 ---